Today is October 17, 2019 -

 Award-Winning Hebrew School

-Students in grades three through seven meet on Sundays from 9:45 am – 12:00 pm and on Wednesdays from 4-6 pm.
-They also meet on Shabbat for junior congregation from 10:00-11:30 am.
+Students in grades three through seven meet on Sundays from 9:30 am – 12:00 pm and on Wednesdays from 4:30 pm -6:30 pm.
+They also meet on Shabbat for junior congregation from 10:30-11:30 am.
 Students in grades 3-5 may choose to attend up to 2 Friday night services and students in grades 6-7 choose up to 4.
 The curriculum for third through seventh grades includes Hebrew reading, prayer, holidays, Bible, Mitzvot, Israel, life cycles, Holocaust and human identity, Judaism through art, etc. Added to the curriculum is our Advanced Learning Program (ALP) Post Graduate Program for 8th to 12th graders.
-One Monday night a month Rabbi Greene from J-Teen, meet for dinner, socialization and discussion of important events.
+One Monday night a month Rabbi Shmuel Greene from J-Teen, meet for dinner, socialization and discussion of important events and topics as they relate to Israel and teens.
+ALP is open to the community.

 We offer academic enrichment including Israeli Dancing and music.
 Occasional enrichment includes “Torah Yoga” and “Living Legacy” programs.
 Fun enhancements like Pajamas and Parsha, where children come in PJS to study Torah, or Slippers, Bracha and Bagel day, where students relax and learn brachot, a visiting Jewish author day, and a full technology center, make our religious school experience unlike any other.

 Additionally, we pride ourselves in individualizing our program to meet the needs of each student.
 We offer full special services, shadows and enrichment.
-Feel free to contact the Co-Directors of Education, Michelle Nulman or Gail Sulkin and to see how we can help your child fulfill his or her Jewish potential.
+Feel free to contact the Director of Education, Karen Lilienfeld, and to see how we can help your child fulfill his or her Jewish potential.
 Starting in September of 2013 we introduced a new program Y’ad B’Yad for children with special needs.